Top 10 things to consider when booking a cruise

 2. Who’s on board?

-Contemporary brands: Costa Cruises, Norwegian Cruise Line, Royal Caribbean and Carnival Cruise Lines
+Contemporary brands: Norwegian Cruise Line, Royal Caribbean and Carnival Cruise Lines

 What to expect: a fun atmosphere.
 Plan to see a mix of families, couples and friends with a bevy of bars and lounges, onboard games and activities, plus amenities such as rock-climbing walls, sports complexes and waterslides on newer ships.

-Premium brands: Princess Cruises, Holland America and Celebrity Cruises
+Premium brands: Princess Cruises, Holland America, Disney Cruises and Celebrity Cruises

 What to expect: A more refined onboard experience with a focus on upscale dining, impressive entertainment and expansive art collections.
 Packed daily schedules and fun activities are part of the experience, so these ships welcome guests of all ages while speaking to a more mature crowd.

-Upscale brands: Oceania Cruises, Regent Seven Seas and Windstar
+Upscale brands: Oceania Cruises, Regent Seven Seas, Virgin Voyages and Windstar

 What to expect: Affluent travelers.
 These ships are smaller and more intimate with a relaxed ambiance, cuisine made to order and five-star service.